GallonSchimmer/PLAY_Plugin-for-LimeSurvey-Audio-Yielding/README.md

 # PLAY_Plugin-for-LimeSurvey-Audio-Yielding

+## Plugin for LimeSurvey Audio Yielding - Audioplayer, Scripts and Counter in Survey Resources for Question Types 'K', 'X', 'F', 'S', 'M', 'L'

-# Index of README for PLAY Plugin for LimeSurvey
+# Index

 - [Introduction](#introduction)
 - [Configuration of the Paths for the Plugin](#configuration-of-the-paths-for-the-plugin)